Orland Park Dethatching Lawn Services

 Orland Park’s Implementation of Illinois Organic Waste Regulations for Dethatched Material

 Orland Park enforces state and local regulations for organic waste management, in line with the Illinois Environmental Protection Act (415 ILCS 5).
-Yard waste, including dethatched material, is prohibited from household trash and must be disposed of through municipal programs.
-Residents should use only biodegradable paper bags or rigid containers for curbside collection, and follow all separation guidelines.
-On-site composting is encouraged, provided it meets setback requirements (typically 5-10 feet from property lines) and best practices: mix thatch with brown materials like leaves, maintain proper moisture and aeration, and avoid plastic contamination.
+Organic yard waste, including dethatched material, is prohibited from household trash and must be disposed of through municipal programs.
+Residents should use biodegradable paper bags or rigid containers for curbside collection, and follow guidelines for bundling and separating materials.
+On-site composting is permitted with setbacks from property lines (typically 5-10 feet) and best practices such as mixing thatch with leaves, maintaining moisture, and regular aeration to promote decomposition.
 These efforts support Orland Park’s waste reduction and sustainability goals.
-For composting education and program details, contact:
+For composting guidelines and program details, contact:

 Orland Park Department of Public Works